BGFX Effects for (nearly) Everyone¶

 Now, you may want to take a moment to look below at the Configuration Settings section to see how to set up these next options.

-mame.ini to one of the other config files and make changes there.)
+mame.ini to one of the other configuration files

 In particular, you will want the

 bgfx_screen_chains to be specific to each

 Save your INI file(s) and you’re ready to begin.

 This is where your BGFX shader files are stored.
 By default, this will be the bgfx folder in your MAME installation folder.

 Selects a rendering backend for BGFX to use.
 Possible choices include

 **auto**, which will let MAME choose the best selection for you.

 d3d9-- Direct3D 9.0 Renderer (Requires Windows XP or higher)